352 pages | 6 x 9

 The essays reflect widespread acceptance that we cannot grasp either the empirical realities or the important normative issues today by focusing only on sovereign states and their actions, interests, and aspirations.
 All the contributors accept that we need to take into account a great variety of globalizing forces, but they draw very different conclusions about those realities.
 For some, the challenges to the sovereignty of nation-states are on the whole to be regretted and resisted.
 These transformations are seen as endangering both state capacity and state willingness to promote stability and security internationally.
 Moreover, they worry that declining senses of national solidarity may lead to cutbacks in the social support systems many states provide to all those who reside legally within their national borders.
 Others view the system of sovereign nation-states as the aspiration of a particular historical epoch that always involved substantial problems and that is now appropriately giving way to new, more globally beneficial forms of political association.
 Some contributors to this volume display little sympathy for the claims on behalf of sovereign states, though they are just as wary of emerging forms of cosmopolitanism, which may perpetuate older practices of economic exploitation, displacement of indigenous communities, and military technologies of domination.
 Collectively, the contributors to this volume require us to rethink deeply entrenched assumptions about what varieties of sovereignty and citizenship are politically possible and desirable today, and they provide illuminating insights into the alternative directions we might choose to pursue.

-Sigal R. Ben-Porath is Associate Professor in the Graduate School of Education at the University of Pennsylvania and author of Citizenship Under Fire: Democratic Education in Time of War and Tough Choices: Structured Paternalism and the Landscape of Choice.
+Sigal R. Ben-Porath is Professor of Literacy, Culture, and International Education in University of Pennsylvania's Graduate School of Education and author of Citizenship Under Fire: Democratic Education in Time of War and Tough Choices: Structured Paternalism and the Landscape of Choice.

 Rogers M. Smith is Christopher H. Browne Distinguished Professor of Political Science at the University of Pennsylvania.
 He is author of many books, including Stories of Peoplehood: The Politics and Morals of Political Memberships, and editor of Citizenship, Borders, and Human Needs, also available from the University of Pennsylvania Press.